 When and How to Fertilize Plumeria

 Plumerias benefit from consistent fertilizing all summer long, about once per week.
 Fertilizing styles always vary person to person and even plant to plant.
 Applying a soil fertilizer may be enough to meet fertilizer requirements for plumeria plants in your care.
-However, if you find yourself watering your plumeria once or twice a day in order to keep its root ball wet (which you may, as plumeria are heavy drinkers), you might find all your fertilizing nutrients are just washing away.
+However, if you water your plumeria too much, you might find all the nutrients are just washing away, not to mention too much irrigation can lead to root rot.
+Water the plant deeply but allow any excess to drain away and wait until the soil has dried out some before watering it again.